-HDRI Backgrounds for CGI and 3D Renders
+HDRI Backgrounds for LED Volumes, CGI & 3D Renders

-At the heart of a successful CGI project are realistic lighting and reflections, and a compelling environment.
+At the heart of a successful movie or CGI project are realistic lighting and reflections, and a compelling environment.
 As a result, beautifully shot, flawless backplates give your CGI projects a headstart in creating a showstopping final result.

 I create 360 HDRI images to be used as environments or as HDRI lighting and reflection maps.
 My standard resolution for 360 HDRI files is 22,000 px x 11,000 px and I can shoot at much higher resolution if required.